SvenRosvall/AutoLdrSpotDetector/README.md

 Timing of A/D conversion
 ------------------------
 Expect to manage 8x inputs in <1s.
-Otherwise need to reconsider algorithm.
+Otherwise, need to reconsider algorithm.

 Found a ref saying a/d con takes 100 us.